 Ålesund is a small waterside town but with plenty to keep you busy.
 Active types will enjoy the hiking and kayaking opportunities, while there's plenty to occupy history buffs too.

 Ålesund Travel Guide

-In stark contrast to other small Norwegian towns that are filled with white, dark red, and mustard yellow wooden houses, central Ålesund’s beautiful art nouveau architecture has more in common with Prague and Brussels than it does Oslo or Bergen.
+Aside from the wooden houses of the old towns, most Norwegian cities have a similar look and feel to them.
+In stark contrast to this, central Ålesund’s beautiful architecture has more in common with Prague and Brussels than it does Oslo or Bergen.